Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Proof of Theorems and

-\begin{proof}[Proof of Theorem \ref{consistency_IJ:U}] \cite{wager2017estimation} provides a proof in the context of random forests.
-Since their proof can be adapted to our optimization context, we shall directly borrow some intermediate results there which hold for general symmetric kernels and U-statistics, and only focus on parts that rely on the particular SAA kernel considered there.
-Readers are referred to the proof of Theorem 9 in \cite{wager2017estimation} for explanations of the borrowed results.
+\proof{Proof of Theorem \ref{consistency_IJ:U}.} \citeAPX{wager2017estimation} provides a proof in the context of random forests.
+Since their proof can be adapted to our optimization context, we shall directly borrow some intermediate results there which hold for general symmetric kernels and U-statistics, and only focus on parts that rely on the particular SAA kernel considered here.
+Readers are referred to the proof of Theorem 9 in \citeAPX{wager2017estimation} for explanations of the borrowed results.

-Note that both Theorems \ref{main thm} and \ref{Lipschitz_k full} can be viewed as special cases of Theorem \ref{new_clt:U} where $E(H_k-\mathring{H}_k)^2$ is $O(1)$ and $O(1/k)$ respectively.
-So it suffices to show consistency in the more general setting under Theorem \ref{new_clt:U} and, if not implied by \eqref{range:k}, the additional requirement $k=o(n)$.
-The finite-sample correction $n^2/(n-k)^2\to 1$ hence we can ignore it for proving consistency.
+Note that, in both Theorems \ref{main thm} and \ref{recover SAA}, the resample size $k$ is chosen such that \eqref{range:k} holds, therefore it suffices to prove the theorem under the relaxed condition that \eqref{range:k} holds and that $k\leq \theta n$ for some $\theta<1$.
 The IJ variance estimator now can be expressed as

 where $\xi_{i_1},\ldots,\xi_{i_k}$ are resampled from $\xi_1,\ldots,\xi_n$ without replacement, and